mrandersoncordero/mrandersoncordero/README.md

 ### Hi there 👋

 # 💫 About Me:
 I am currently working in a company as a software developer in php and web page maintenance and deployment of these applications on linux servers.
-Currently I continue to learn new technologies and I am passionate about developing programs.👯 I’m looking to collaborate on<br>
+Currently I continue to learn new technologies and I am passionate about developing programs.<br>

 ## 🌐 Socials: